We may earn a small commission for affiliate links in this post at no additional cost to you.

 Similarly to the services section, you can use your blog as a platform to gain customers for your products.
 If you have an Etsy shop for blog templates, for example, consider writing blog posts about web design and branding then funnel your readers over to your shop.

-My blog is more of an educational platform to teach women how to build successful blogs and online businesses, so I created a course called Pinterest to Profits.
-In this course, I teach bloggers and business owners how to leverage Pinterest to increase their traffic, email list, and income.
+My blog is more of an educational platform to teach women how to build successful blogs and online businesses, so I created a course called Mom Blogging Mentor.
+In this course, I teach other mamas how to successfully launch a profitable blog.

 Creating your own product can be a bit of a “what came first the chicken or the egg” scenario.